-- Commitment to supercharging world-leading capability behind a nominated National Manufacturing Priority (defence, space, food and beverage, medical products, recycling and clean energy, and resources technology and critical minerals technology)
+- Commitment to boosting world-leading capability in a strategic priority area (defence, space, food and beverage, recycling and clean energy, and resources technology and critical minerals technology)

-- Use of open, collaborative IP agreements that are attractive for industry
+- Use of open, collaborative Intellectual Property (IP) agreements that are attractive for industry partners

 - Use of incentives and rewards for research staff who engage with industry and commercialise research

 - Co-funding commitments from industry partners, and proactive engagement with businesses

 - Opportunities and pathways that promote strong industry engagement and job-ready skills, including development of educational qualifications and pathways with the Vocational and Education Training (VET) sector.